James Paxton (baseball): Seattle Mariners

-Paxton started the 2017 season for the Mariners with 0.00 ERA over his first three starts.
-He won the American League Player of the Week Award for April 10–16 after pitching a combined 15 scoreless innings in two wins.
-On May 5, 2017, Paxton was placed on the 10-day disabled list due to a left forearm strain.
-Paxton pitched exceedingly well in July, going 6–0.
-He and Adrián Beltré were the co-winners of the American League Player of the Week Award for July 24–30, and he was also the AL Pitcher of the Month for July.
-However, on August 10, Paxton strained his left pectoral muscle pitching against the LA Angels, putting him on the disabled list once again.
-He tied for the major league lead in wild pitches, with 15.
+Paxton started the 2017 season for the Mariners by not allowing a run over his first three starts, winning the American League Player of the Week Award for April 10–16.
+On May 5, he was placed on the disabled list due to a left forearm strain, returning on May 31.
+He pitched exceedingly well in July, going 6–0 and earning a share of the American League Player of the Week Award for July 24–30 and the AL Pitcher of the Month for July.
+However, on August 10, Paxton strained his left pectoral muscle pitching against the Los Angeles Angels, putting him on the disabled list once again.
+He returned on September 15 and finished the season with a 12–5 record and 2.98 ERA in 24 starts while tying for the major league lead in wild pitches, with 15.

-In 2018, before his start against the Minnesota Twins, Paxton gained national media attention when a bald eagle, which had been participating in a patriotic pre-game ceremony, flew around and landed on Paxton.
-Paxton, who reacted calmly, later stated, "No, I wasn't going to run.
-I figured I'm not going to outrun an eagle, so I might as well see what happens."
-On May 2, 2018, against the Oakland Athletics, Paxton struck out a career-high 16 batters, but the bullpen behind him faltered, and the Mariners lost 3–2.

-On May 8, 2018, Paxton threw a no-hitter against the Toronto Blue Jays at Rogers Centre.
-He threw 99 pitches while issuing three walks in a 5–0 victory, becoming the second Canadian to throw a no-hitter (the first was Dick Fowler of the Philadelphia Athletics, pitching against the St. Louis Browns on September 9, 1945).
-He is also the first Canadian Major League pitcher to throw a no-hitter in Canada, and the first Seattle Mariners pitcher to throw a no-hitter in a road game.
-He was placed on the disabled list on July 13, 2018, with a back injury.
-He finished the season 11–6 with a 3.76 ERA.
+On May 8, 2018, Paxton threw a no-hitter against the Blue Jays at Rogers Centre.
+He threw 99 pitches while issuing three walks in a 5–0 victory, becoming the second Canadian to throw a no-hitter (the first was Dick Fowler of the Philadelphia Athletics in 1945).
+He was also the first Canadian Major League pitcher to throw a no-hitter in Canada, and the first Seattle Mariners pitcher to throw a no-hitter in a road game.
+He finished the season 11–6 with a 3.76 ERA in 28 starts.